Military history of Cambodia: National Army of Democratic Kampuchea

 In December 1979, the Khmer Rouge renamed their army to the National Army of Democratic Kampuchea (NADK), followed by political reorganisation and the demotion of Pol Pot to an advisor in 1985.
-These reforms were adopted as an attempt to diassociate themselves from the terror of the Pol Pot era.
+These reforms were adopted as an attempt to disassociate themselves from the terror of the Pol Pot era.
 NADK forces consisted of former RAK troops, conscripts forcibly recruited during the 1978/79 retreat, and personnel pressed into service during in-country raids or drawn from refugees and new volunteers.
 Military observers and journalists estimated around 40,000 and 50,000 NADK combatants, which were considered to be "the only effective [anti-Vietnamese] fighting force".

 In 1987 the opinion that the NADK was "the only effective fighting force" opposing the Vietnamese was expressed by foreign observers.
 In an interview published in the United States in May 1987, Sihanouk reportedly said, "without the Khmer Rouge, we have no credibility on the battlefield... [they are]... the only credible military force."
 Led by senior figures such as Son Sen, Khieu Samphan, Ieng Sary and Ta Mok with an unclear hierarchy and loyalty structure, the NADK units were "less experienced, less motivated, and younger" than the early to mid 1970s generation of Khmer Rouge fighters.
 The NADK only gained limited success, despite their use of terror against civilians, murder and destruction of property and economic resources, and invoking traditional Cambodian hatred of the Vietnamese as a means to recruit personnel; most Cambodians preferred to live under Vietnamese occupation rather than endure another Khmer Rouge reign.

 The NADK divided Cambodia into four autonomous military zones.
 As the bulk of combatants were stationed at the Thai border, countless Khmer Rouge sanctuaries existed countrywide.
 This kept Cambodia "in a permanent state of insecurity" until the late 1990s.
 The NADK received most of its military equipment and financing from China.
 Sources suggest Chinese aid in between US$60 Million and US$100 Million a year, to as high as US$1 million a month, arrived via two infiltration routes.
 One of them ran south from Thailand through the Dangrek Mountains into northern Cambodia.
 The second ran north from Trat, a Thai seaport in the Gulf of Thailand.